arvigeus/AZ-204/Questions/Shared Access Signatures.md

 ---

 Question: You are developing a .NET application that interacts with Azure Blob Storage.
 You need to generate a token that will allow a client to have read and write access to a specific blob in your storage account for a period of 24 hours.
 This token should be generated in a secure manner without sharing your storage account key.
-The client is authenticated with Azure Active Directory.
+The client is authenticated with Microsoft Entra ID.
 Write the C# code to accomplish this task.

 ```cs
 // Define your storage account name, container name, and blob name